 World Cup 2018: why is there no football on TV today?

-After two weeks of wall to wall football, what are we meant to do this Friday?
+After England's exhausting penalty shootout win, we could probably all do with a break before the quarter-finals

-The group stages at the 2018 World Cup are over, England are safely through to the Last 16, and all is right with the world – apart from one thing.
+The Last 16 stage at the 2018 World Cup is over, England are – remarkably – through to the quarter-finals, and all is right with the world – apart from one thing.

-This Friday 29th June there will be no live football matches on TV.
+This Wednesday 4th and Thursday 5th July there will be no live football matches on TV.

-- World Cup 2018 Last 16 knockout rounds: Full fixture guide for every BBC and ITV match

 Why is there no live World Cup football on TV today?

-I hate to be the bearer of bad news, but – there are no World Cup matches being played on Friday 29th June 2018.
+I hate to be the bearer of bad news, but – there are no World Cup matches being played on Wednesday or Thursday this week.

-Don’t worry, nothing bad has happened – we’ve just come to the end of the group stages, meaning there is a short break before the knockout rounds resume.
-And, just to give you a heads up, there will be no football on Wednesday 4th and Thursday 5th July, either, as the World Cup takes a break again between the Round of 16 and the quarter-finals.
+Don’t worry, nothing bad has happened – we’ve just come to the end of the Last 16, meaning there is a short break before the quarter-finals begin on Friday 6th July.

+After England’s incredible penalty shootout win on Tuesday night, it’s probably time everyone took a breather…

 When is the football back on TV?